Exploring Azure Blob Storage Tiers

 Azure storage offers different access tiers, which allow you to store object data in the most cost-effective manner.

 General Purpose v1 (GPv1) accounts don't support tiering.
-We have to convert our account to General Purpose v2 (GPv2) accounts if we need to perform any change the tiers
+We have to convert our account to a General Purpose v2 (GPv2) account if we need to perform any changes to the tiers.

 Hot Tier

 When we mark the blob files as Hot it means we want these files readily accessible.
-The Data stored in hot tier are always readily available to use.
-That is read or written very often
+The Data stored in the hot tier are always readily available to use.
+That is read or written very often.

 Cool Tier